Get-Your/Get-Your/ref/uat_plan.md

 - Upload file for each program (approved file types are PDF, PNG, or JPEG)
     - *Test:* Try uploading multiple files, non-approved file types, non-approved file types that are renamed to approved extensions.
 Do this for any program in the dropdown and try changing the dropdown value
     - *Expected result:* The platform should keep track of what programs have already had files uploaded and display a message when you attempt to submit non-approved file types
+    - ***Admin** expected result:* Verify that the data are stored properly in the `app_eligibilityprogram` table.
+Each record from the [Eligibility Programs](#step-4-are-you-currently-enrolled-in-any-of-the-following-page-programs) section should have `document_path` filled with the path to the filename.
+Also verify that each file is stored at the specified path in Azure Blob Storage.

 Select 'continue' after each upload - after uploading for all programs, this leads to [Communication Sent](#step-6-we-sent-you-an-email-and-a-text-page-broadcast).